 The trapway design of this Convenient Height toilet makes the siphon more efficient and powerful.
 And that directly translate into a powerful flush with whatever flushing mechanism it is using.
 And with that, it offers another advantage, that is it significantly reduces or eliminates clogging.
 And you will get a clean flush every time.
 [Watch the Flush Demo Video]

-As you can see from the image below, the standard height toilet with its ‘S’ shape trapway has a second bend which will cause a drop in flow speed.
+As you can see from the image above, the standard height toilet with its ‘S’ shape trapway has a second bend which will cause a drop in flow speed.
 And what’s worse is, right after the bend the trapway goes flat to weaken the siphon further.
 That is the part where clogs happened the most with a weak flushing system.